Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Nonlinear Observation Models: Agorithm

-At a particular iteration~$i$, we do not require the observations across different sensors to be independent.
-In other words, we allow spatial correlation, but require temporal independence. \item{\textbf{D.2)}}\textbf{Random Link Failure, Quantized Communication.} The random link failure model is the model given in Section~\ref{notgraph}; similarly, we assume quantized inter-sensor communication with subtractive dithering. \item{\textbf{D.3)}}\textbf{Independence and Moment Assumptions.} The sequences $\left\{L(i)\right\}_{i\geq 0}$,$\left\{\mathbf{z}_{n}(i) \right\}_{1\leq n\leq N,~i\geq 0}$,$\left\{\nu_{nl}^{m}(i)\right\}$ (the dither sequence, as in eqn.~\ref{lbm-probform}) are mutually independent.
-Define the functions, $h_{n}(\cdot):\mathbb{R}^{M\times 1}\longmapsto \mathbb{R}^{M\times 1}$, by
+In particular, at iteration~$i$, the observations across different sensors need not be independent.
+In other words, we allow spatial correlation, but require temporal independence.
+Also, other than the structural assumption of \emph{separable estimability}, no assumptions are required on the noise statistics, in particular, its distribution. \item{\textbf{(D.2)}}\textbf{Random Link Failure, Quantized Communication}: The random link failure model is the model given in Section~\ref{notgraph}; similarly, we assume quantized inter-sensor communication with subtractive dithering. \item{\textbf{(D.3)}}\textbf{Independence and Moment Assumptions}: The sequences $\left\{L(i)\right\}_{i\geq 0}$,$\left\{\mathbf{z}_{n}(i) \right\}_{1\leq n\leq N,~i\geq 0}$,$\left\{\nu_{nl}^{m}(i)\right\}$ (dither sequence, as in \eqref{lbm-probform}) are mutually independent.
+Let $\overline{M}=\sum_{n=1}^N M_n$ and define $h_{n}:\mathbb{R}^{M}\longmapsto \mathbb{R}^{\overline{M}}$, by

-We make the assumption:
+We make the assumption $\forall\mathbf{\theta}\in\mathcal{U}$:

-\end{itemize} In Subsection~\ref{nlalg1} and Section~\ref{nlalg2}, we give two algorithms, $\mathcal{NU}$ and $\mathcal{NUI}$, respectively, for the distributed estimation problem \textbf{D1-D3} and provide conditions for consistency and other properties of the estimates.
+We thus assume the existence of quadratic moments of the (transformed) random variables $g_{n}(\mathbf{z}_{n}(i))$.
+For example, under the reasonable hypotheses of Propositions~\ref{prop-sigadd}-\ref{prop-sigadd4}, the functions $g_{n}(\cdot)$ may be taken to be linear, and Assumption~\textbf{(D.3)} then coincides with the existence of quadratic moment of the observations $\mathbf{z}_{n}(i)$.
+In general, since the choice of the functions $g_{n}(\cdot)$ for a separably estimable model is not unique, the moment Assumption~\textbf{(D.3)} may enter as a selection criterion of the transformations $g_{n}(\cdot)$. \end{itemize} In Section~\ref{nlalg1} and Section~\ref{nlalg2}, we give two algorithms, $\mathcal{NU}$ and $\mathcal{NLU}$, respectively, for the distributed estimation problem \textbf{(D.1)-(D.3)} and provide conditions for consistency and other properties of the estimates.